-This module will introduce students to biotechnology as applied to the delivery of healthcare.
-The influence of public sector policies and regulation will be explored.
+This module will introduce students to medical biotechnology as applied to the delivery of healthcare.
+Both historical and developing biotechnologies will be examined.
+The influence policies, regulation and bioethics will be explored.
 The UK's current health services will be the primary focus however global contexts will also be considered.
 Students will be encouraged to explore possible future scenarios which are driven by technological change or where technology is developed to meet healthcare service needs.

 Evidence-Based Practice in Healthcare Sciences